torfmaster/hackdose-sml-parser/README.md

 # Contributions

 Any contributions are highly appreciated.
-I published this library (which is part of the yet-to-be-published `hackdose` project) to save everyone the work to implement yet another parser for this hard-to-read binary protocol and to focus on more interesting tasks.
+I published this library (which is part of the [hackdose](https://github.com/torfmaster/hackdose-server)) to save everyone the work to implement yet another parser for this hard-to-read binary protocol and to focus on more interesting tasks.

 # License